BRAVO68WEB/rusty-alternatives/README.md

 - [wasmtime](https://github.com/bytecodealliance/wasmtime) - A lightweight WebAssembly runtime that is fast, secure, and standards-compliant
 - [diem](https://github.com/diem/diem) - Diem’s mission is to build a trusted and innovative financial network that empowers people and businesses around the world.
 - [pyxel](https://github.com/kitao/pyxel) - A retro game engine for Python
-- [fhevm](https://github.com/zama-ai/fhevm) - FHEVM, a full-stack framework for integrating Fully Homomorphic Encryption (FHE) with blockchain applications
+- [book](https://github.com/rust-lang/book) - The Rust Programming Language

 ## License